-IRH Completes The Official Acquisition Of Mopani Copper Mines In Zambia
+IRH Completes the Official Acquisition Of Mopani Copper Mines In Zambia

-(MENAFN- Mid-East) Abu Dhabi, UAE- International Resources Holding (IRH) is excited to formally announce the completion of its acquisition of Mopani Copper Mines in Zambia.
-Celebrated with an unveiling ceremony in Kitwe, under the patronage of President Hakainde Hichilema, this move represents a significant milestone in IRH's expansion within the global mining landscape.
+(MENAFN- Weber Shandwick) Abu Dhabi, UAE – 22 March 2024 - International Resources Holding (IRH) is excited to formally announce the completion of its acquisition of Mopani Copper Mines in Zambia.
+Celebrated with an unveiling ceremony in Kitwe, under the patronage of President Hakainde Hichilema, this move represents a significant milestone in IRH’s expansion within the global mining landscape.

 Positioned at the epicenter of Zambia's copper-rich region, Mopani Copper Mines exemplifies IRH's strategic intent to invest in premium mining assets that align with its dedication to sustainable and economically beneficial mining practices.